Nearsightedness in Materials with Indirect Band Gaps: Introduction

 First introduced by Kohn~\cite{kohn1996density, prodan2005nearsightedness}, nearsightedness describes the principle that interactions in many-atom systems are predominantly localised.
 Mathematically, this corresponds to the exponential off-diagonal decay of the density matrix.
 The decay rate determines the error committed when truncating it during a numerical simulation, constituting the foundation for developing linear scaling techniques in electronic structure calculations.

 Therefore, exploring the dependence of the decay rate on various factors is important and has provoked extensive discussion, both analytically and numerically \cite{benzi2013decay, chen2016qm, goedecker1998decay, jewski2004exact, ortner2020locality}: it is determined by the band gap in insulators and by the Fermi-temperature in metals.
-However, these results may not always be sufficiently precise to account for the exponential decay observed in some materials with small band gaps, such as semiconductors like silicon and germanium.
-Numerical results from \cite{ortner2020locality} show that in the silicon system, the decay is nearly identical to the carbon system while the former has a much smaller band gap.
+However, these results may not always be sufficiently precise to account for the exponential decay observed in some materials with small band gaps, e.g. in semiconductors like silicon and germanium.
+Numerical results from \cite{ortner2020locality} show that in the silicon system, the decay is nearly identical to the carbon system even though the former has a much smaller band gap.

-The main purpose of this paper is to explore a subtle point that, to the best of our knowledge, has been missed in the nearsightedness discussion to date: the decay rate of the density matrix depends not on the {\em direct band gap} (the most common notion of a band gap) but on the {\em indirect band gap}; cf.~Figures~\ref{fig:gap_type} and~\ref{fig:gap_bz}.
+The main purpose of this paper is to explore a subtle point that, to the best of our knowledge, has been missed in the nearsightedness discussion to date: the decay rate of the density matrix depends not on the {\em gap} (the most common notion of a band gap) but on the {\em vertical gap}; cf.~Figures~\ref{fig:gap_type} and~\ref{fig:gap_bz}.

 Our main results establishes this, for the case of linear tight binding models at zero Fermi-temperature, and show that this result is stable under perturbations.